Angular complexity in strong lens substructure detection: Method

 \subsection{Model training}

 Our method for substructure detection relies on the machine learning apparatus developed in \citetalias{ORiordan2023}.
 We restate some of the main features of that work here.
 We use a deep convolutional neural network which predicts the presence of substructure in strong lens observations.
 The architecture is a 50 layer residual neural network \citep[ResNet]{He2015}.
 Each training example is a simulated strong lens observation which contains either zero or between one and four substructures.
+The lens and source parameters from the simulated catalogues in the previous section are combined with substructure properties explained in this section to realise an image.
 For a given image, the neural network returns the probability that a non-zero amount of substructure is in the image.

+We produce $4\times10^6$ training images, with a tenth that number used for testing.
 When producing the training data, the macro properties of each lens-source system, simulated according to the previous section, are replaced with properties drawn from uniform distributions, if a given parameter allows.
 For example, rather than using the realistic distribution of Einstein radii in our simulations, which has a heavy tail with a peak around $0.7$ arcsec, we draw uniformly from $0.5\leq \erad/\mathrm{arcsec}\leq 2.0$.
 This improves the generality of the neural networks as specific configurations and data conditions which are common in nature are not over-represented in the training data.
 The training data can therefore be imagined as the space of all possible lenses, sources and S/N, while the data used in the results are a subset which is realistic.

 In the training data, the substructures have maximum velocities $\vmax$ drawn log-uniformly from the range $10\,\mathrm{kms}^{-1} \leq \vmax \leq 158\,\mathrm{kms}^{-1}$.
 This is roughly equivalent to the mass range $10^7\leq\Mmax/\Msun\leq10^{11}$.\footnote{This mass range is similar to that of the Milky Way satellite galaxies, so objects of this size may well have a luminous component.
 However, at the distance of a typical strong lens, they are only detectable gravitationally.} The subhaloes use Navarro-Frenk-White (NFW) profiles with $\rmax$ drawn log-uniformly from the range $1\leq \rmax/\mathrm{kpc}\leq28$.
 In our sensitivity maps and our results the subhalo $\rmax$ is instead drawn from the redshift dependent $\vmax$-$\rmax$ relation of \citet{Moline2022}.
 It should be noted that this relation is more accurate for subhaloes, and produces objects more concentrated than the traditionally used relation of \citet[][see also Table 1 of \citetalias{ORiordan2023}]{Duffy2008}.
 In this work we only consider subhaloes, i.e., perturbers in the plane of the main lens.
 It is not straightforward to apply the models described to field haloes, i.e., those along the line of sight between observer and source, due to complicated effects introduced by multiplane lensing.
 This will be examined in a dedicated future paper.
 The lensed source surface brightness distributions are taken from images of HDF galaxies, with separate sets used for training and testing data.
 The testing set of source images are also those used in our results.